Madison Albers

-Madison Albers is an Australian cricketer who currently plays for Victoria in the Women's National Cricket League (WNCL).
+Madison Albers is an Australian cricketer who last played for Victoria in the Women's National Cricket League (WNCL).
 She plays as a right-arm medium bowler.

 Domestic career

 Albers plays grade cricket for Carlton Cricket Club.

 In the summer of 2022, Albers took part in Renegades Recruit, a reality television show run by Melbourne Renegades to uncover new cricketing talent.
 In January 2023, Albers made her debut for Victoria, taking 1/24 from six overs against Queensland in the Women's National Cricket League.